mtgjson/mtgjson-website/docs/data-models/sealed-product-card/index.md

 > ### foil
 >
-> If the product is foiled.
-Applies to a product that is a card.
+> If the card is foiled.
 >
 > - **Type:** `boolean`
 > - **Introduced:** `v5.2.2`

 > ### name
 >
-> The name of the product.
+> The name of the card.
 >
 > - **Type:** `string`
 > - **Introduced:** `v5.2.2`

 > ### number
 >
-> The card number of the product.
-Applies to a product that is a card.
+> The card number.
 >
 > - **Type:** `string`
 > - **Introduced:** `v5.2.2`

 > ### set
 >
-> The set code for the product.
+> The set code for the card.
 >
 > - **Type:** `string`
 > - **Introduced:** `v5.2.2`